KunalD09/vsdpdworkshop/README.md

 where the fields section specify the nets through which the datapath traversed in the design, parasitic capacitance value on the net, the rise or fall time of the signal (also called slew), and input pin of the next cell.

 **Please Note: The slack here is 0ns which is good but it may become negative or positive depending on the implementation steps.
 The actual timing computation is performed once the real clocks come into picture.
-Again, if the slack would have been negative at placement stage then timing ECO have to performed to improve the QoR.
+Again, if the slack would have been negative at placement stage then timing ECO have to be performed to improve the QoR.
 To perform timing ECO, open the OpenSTA tool to analyze the failing path as described above and generate a new modified netlist for next steps.**

  _Follow the steps below to discover the real world of VLSI...._ :)